Information for international visitors

 Credit cards: MasterCard, Visa and American Express are accepted across the city by most outlets.

-Currency exchange: Adelaide Airport offers currency exchange facilities within the airport.
-Throughout the Adelaide CBD you'll find numerous bureaux de change.
+Currency exchange: Travelex has multi-currency ATMs located throughout the International terminal where you can buy a range of foreign currencies.
+Currency exchange booths are also located throughout the International Terminal.
+Throughout the Melbourne CBD you'll find numerous bureaux de change.
 Most banks also offer currency exchange services.

 Climate